geodiegofer/fdelmodc3D-utils/how_to_view_opendtect/README.md

 export ODTPATH=path/to/opendtect     #example: /home/victork/OpendTect/6.4.0
 export ODTAREA=path/to/your/odtdata      #example: /home/victork/my_opendtect_data/
 ```
 and run `source ~/.bashrc`.
-Some shells in `tmpUTILS` make use of these variables, so setting these up is recommended.
+Some shells in `fdelmodc3D-utils` make use of these variables, so setting these up is recommended.

 # Run OpendTect